bjsi/incremental-writing/README.md

 ### Notes

 - This plugin adds a button to the search pane using private Obsidian APIs which could cause the plugin to break when Obsidian updates until I have time to fix it.
-- If you are using Vim mode, adding a block to the queue must be done with a hotkey because using ctrl+p to open the command palette causes the cursor to move up a line, so the wrong block will get added.
 - If you have installed the nldates plugin, you can use natural language when you are asked to provide a date eg. "tomorrow" or "in two weeks".

 There are currently 10 hotkey / command palette commands and a couple of buttons and context menu commands.